Reverse Engineering of Generative Models: Inferring Model Hyperparameters from Generated Images

 The performance are shown in Tab.~\ref{tab:res_loss}.
 For the random ground-truth baseline, the performance is close to a random guess.
-Hierarchical learning results are comparable to $3$-D encoding at the coarse level but better than $8$-D encoding at the fine level.
-These results demonstrate the contribution of our hierarchical learning for loss function prediction.
+Our approach performs much better than all the baselines.
 Figure~\ref{fig:loss_plot} shows the detailed F1 score for all loss function parameters.
-Apparently our method works better than both baselines for almost all parameters.
+Apparently our method works better than all the baselines for almost all parameters.
 We also show the standard deviation of every estimated parameter for all the methods.
 Similar behaviour of standard deviation for different methods was observed as in the network architecture.
-Figure~\ref{fig:gan_err_acc} provides another perspective of model parsing by showing the performance in terms of $27$ unique GMs across our $6$ testing sets.
+Figure~\ref{fig:gan_err_acc} provides another perspective of model parsing by showing the performance in terms of $48$ unique GMs across our $4$ testing sets.